 If you love your wine and are keen to explore I would suggest hiring a car for a day to visit wineries as well as experiencing at least one wine tour.
 This will allow you to visit a good number of wineries and to spend some time relaxing and genuinely enjoying Santorini wine.

 How to buy some Santorini wine to take home

 Of course all of the wineries sell their wines so this is the easiest place to pick up some wine for your suitcase.
-Not many wineries offer shipping.
+Not many wineries offer to ship.
 Santo is the exception to this rule but there are minimum order requirements.

 I took home 2 bottles of assyrtiko from the minimarket that were around 20 euros each.
 They were pleasant but both more on the acidic side versus the french oak buttery side.
 If you like sauvignon blanc you will most likely enjoy these wines.
-If you’re an oaky chardonnay lover like me don’t bother buying unelss you’re willing to spend.
+If you’re an oaky chardonnay lover like me, don’t buy unless you’re willing to spend.

-Santorini airport has a limited quantity of local wine available for purchase after security.
+Santorini airport has limited local wine available for purchase after security.
 Most of the wine for sale was from the very nearby Gaia winery.
-However, there was quite a bit of vinsanto wine available for purchase in many different sizes.
+However, there was quite a bit of Vinsanto wine available for purchase in many different sizes.